• Skip to primary navigation

 • Heavy Cream - Makes it soft, rich, and creamy.

-• Keto Powdered Sweetener - I prefer Powdered Erythritol Sweetener With Monk Fruit Blend however, any erythritol-based powdered keto sweetener will work.
+• Keto Powdered Sweetener - I prefer Powdered Erythritol Sweetener With Monk Fruit Blend; however, any erythritol-based powdered keto sweetener will work.
 I don't recommend granulated sweetener because it will make the fudge grainy.
-You can also use powdered allulose (if using pure allulose add an additional tablespoon or two) or a powdered allulose/monk fruit blend, but the fudge will be extremely soft
+You can also use powdered allulose (if using pure allulose, add an additional tablespoon or two) or a powdered allulose/monk fruit blend, but the fudge will be extremely soft!

 • Butter - Adds flavor and softness.

-• Pure Vanilla - If possible, use pure vanilla and not the imitation variety.
+• Pure Vanilla - If possible, use pure vanilla, not the imitation variety.

 • Sea Salt - Enhances the flavor.